sq1agency/dip-into-dev/Part 1 - Technology and Terminology/outline.md

 		# 144: 2013
 		...
 		```
-		* The above example lets us refer to a specific card by ID, but also get ALL cars that share certain properties (get all cars with green paint, made by lexus)
+		* The above example lets us refer to a specific car by ID, but also get ALL cars that share certain properties (get all cars with green paint, made by lexus)

 	* NoSQL/Schema-less
 		* Names: MongoDB, CouchDB, RethinkDB, Cassandra